Punctual And Positive: Ten minutes early beats one minute late. Plus, it gives you time to say ‘howdy’ and catch up on what’s ‘great’!

 Showing up early lets you do the most radical thing of all: connect.

+“Hey, what’s good today?”
 “Catch any wins this week?”

-Suddenly, you’re not just punctual—you’re approachable.
 And that five-minute chat?
 It builds trust faster than a thousand Slack messages.

-3. “Howdy” Beats “Hurried”
+3. ‘Howdy’ Beats ‘Hurried’

 Let’s talk entrances.

-You can be Calm Carla, strolling in with a confident “Howdy!” and a smile that says, “I’ve got this—and maybe even snacks.”
+You can be Rushed Rita, tumbling in frazzled, breathless, and apologizing.
+OR ✅ You can be Calm Carla, strolling in confidently, saying “Howdy!” with *a vibe that says, ‘I’ve got this—and maybe even snacks.’

 4. Small Shift, Big Energy